 Embedded iPaaS vs Enterprise iPaaS: What's the Difference?

 An iPaaS (integration platform as a service) speeds up the process of building software integrations.
-The two types of iPaaS are enterprise iPaaS (sometimes called traditional iPaaS) and embedded iPaaS, but they are intended to solve fundamentally different issues.
+The two types of iPaaS are enterprise iPaaS (sometimes called traditional iPaaS) and embedded iPaaS, but they are designed to solve fundamentally different issues.

 Before we get into the details, let's look at two integration use cases.